trekologer/FaxService/README.md

 ## Instructions
  -   Install the requirements
  -   Configure Asterisk.
 See sample extensions.conf and sip.conf files in asterisk/
- -   Copy the files in script/ to somewhere that the tomcat user will be able execute them
+ -   Copy the files in script/ to somewhere that the application user will be able execute them
- -   The faxservice.properties file in src/ needs to be updated with proper paths to Libreoffice, Ghostscript, and the above scrips.
-Update it now or you will need to do so after you build and install the WAR file and it is expanded.
+ -   The faxservice.properties file in src/main/conf needs to be updated with proper paths to Libreoffice, Ghostscript, and the above scrips.
- -   Build the WAR file
+ -   Build the JAR using Gradle
- -   Drop the WAR file into your Tomcat webapps directory
+ -   Run the JAR file

 ## Planned Future Ehnancements